 Quite frankly, I was hoping for a little more out of Life.

 So This Is What It’s Like to Be a Grownup?

-I think the reason I disliked the game so much (I found myself actively resenting it by the end, and not because I’d lost) was that it’s actually an all-too-accurate depiction of what it’s like to be an adult.
+I think the reason I resented the game so much (and not because I ultimately lost) was that it’s actually an all-too-accurate depiction of what it’s like to be an adult.
 And I don’t agree with The Way Things Are in real life, either.

-I can accept that sometimes random events (fire, lottery windfall, etc.) happen to you when you least expect them.
-I can also accept the notion of a giant spinner arm of fate/God/what-have-you that grants certain people “luck” and other people misfortune on a seemingly random basis.
-I may be an idealist, but I understand that sometimes the good guy doesn’t always win in the end.
-(I don’t necessarily like it, but I can begrudgingly accept it.)
+I can accept that sometimes random events (fire, lottery windfall) happen to you when you least expect them.
+I can also accept the notion of a giant spinner arm of fate/God/what-have-you that grants certain people “luck” and others misfortune on a seemingly random basis.
+I may be an idealist, but I understand sometimes the good guy doesn’t always win in the end.
+(I don’t like it, but I can begrudgingly accept it.)

 The thing that bothered me about The Game of Life wasn’t these random ups and downs, but how compulsory it felt.
-Just like my actual grownup life, I didn’t feel like I had much input into how I went about living.
-I was simply following a preset line, doing what I was supposed to do whenever I was expected to do it.
+Just like actual grownup life, I didn’t feel like I had much input into how I went about living.
+I was simply following a preset line, doing what I was supposed to do at the times I was supposed to do it.